 - Now press the yellow Create Filenames button and the file INFILE will be created.
 The base name field will have been erased and the name INFILE will appear in the input name field.
 The contents of this file should be examined to insure that it contains the desired input files before proceeding.
 Then press the green Process Files button and the desired output file hysplit2.006 will be created in the working directory.

 - To automatically compute the statistics of all the ensemble members compared to the measured data, open the Concentration / Display / Ensemble / Statistics menu to open a simple interface requiring only the name of the measured data file and the concentration units conversion factor.
 After these values are set press the yellow Execute to run the script and display a listing of the output file summarizing the performance statistics of each member, including the ensemble mean (hysplit2.006).
 A detailed statistical summary for each member is also created in the working directory (sumstat.txt).

 When measurement data are available it may be possible to make a more definitive statement regarding the best member.
 This section describes a more automated way to process and evaluate multiple model simulations.
-In the case of the meteorological model ensemble shown here, the ensemble mean performs significantly better than any one individual member in four out of the five performance metrics.
+In the case of the meteorological model ensemble shown here, the ensemble mean performs better than any one individual member in three out of the five performance metrics.